ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-cli.md

 ##### 1. Install Python and Pip

 Mac OS X 10.8+ comes with Python 2.7 preinstalled by Apple.
-If you are running an earlier version of Mac OS X, download and install [Python versions 2.7.11+ or 3.6.5+](https://www.python.org/downloads/mac-osx/).
+If you are running an earlier version of Mac OS X, download and install [Python versions 2.7.11 or 3.6.5](https://www.python.org/downloads/mac-osx/) or later.

 To install Pip, run `sudo easy_install pip` from your command-line.